bmx22c/SkinMaker/README.md

 Automates the process of generating skin files by calling the Nadeo Importer by itself, calling [skinfix.exe](https://github.com/drunub/tm2020-skin-tools/releases/latest/) by itself, ZIP the generated files and move the ZIP file into the CarSport folder.
 Automatically.

 ## How to use
-First, modify the `SkinMaker.dll.config` and specify where your Trackmania installation folder is.
+On first launch, the program will try and prompt to know where your Trackmania is installed.
+If it cannot find it, you'll need to modify the `SkinMaker.dll.config`.
 To know that, you can open Trackmania, then press `CTRL+SHIFT+ESC`, under the "Processes" tab, right click on Trackmania and select "Open file location" (something along those lines, my Windows is in French).
 That's your TM installation folder.
 Copy it and paste it in the `TM_Install_Path` key, like so:
 ```xml